kvn-dtrx/ds-project-template_docs/readme.md

 #### Terminal Method

-Assuming that you are authenticated on CLI, the repository creation may also be performed by completing the following command template:
+Assuming that you are authenticated on CLI, you may likewise create a repository from the template by executing a command such as the following:

 ``` shell
 gh repo create \